-- Provide recommendations for rodent proofing and suppression in homes, neighborhoods, open areas, and businesses. - Conduct rodent suppression during vector-borne disease outbreaks or public health emergencies. - Conduct surveys of rat populations to assess species abundance, distribution, and disease carrying potentials. - Conduct District-wide inspection and baiting of sanitary sewers and waterfronts for rats. - Inspect and test sewer laterals and mains to detect breaks, which may provide entry portals for rodents to move into adjacent neighborhoods.
+- Provide recommendations for rodent proofing and suppression control in homes, neighborhoods, open areas, and businesses. - Conduct rodent suppression during vector-borne disease outbreaks, public health emergencies, or when the residents are experiencing a public health risk from rodents and their ectoparasites. - Conduct surveys of rat populations to assess species abundance, distribution, and disease carrying potentials. - Conduct District-wide inspection and baiting of sanitary sewers for rats. - Inspect and test sewer laterals and mains to detect breaks, which may provide entry portals for rodents to move into adjacent neighborhoods.